Higgs bundles over elliptic curves for complex reductive Lie groups: Introduction

 \

 In the trivial degree case, (\ref{eq normalization of Mm}), (\ref{eq normalizarion of Rr}) and (\ref{eq normalization of Cc}) become

 and

 where $W$ is the Weyl group of $G$ and $\Lambda$ is the lattice given by the kernel of the exponential restricted to the Cartan subalgebra (i.e. the fundamental group of the Cartan subgroup).
 This was obtained by Thaddeus \cite{thaddeus} in 2001.
+Our arguments are different from those of Thaddeus and work for arbitrary $d$.

 When $G = \GL(n,\CC)$ or $\SL(n,\CC)$ (for any $n$, not only for $n\leq 4$ as stated in \cite{franco&oscar&newstead}) one actually obtains an isomorphism since the target is normal.
 In these cases,